This article is in collaboration with Vocabulary Cartoons.

 “The TRUCK YOU LENT Uncle Frank made him TRUCULENT.”

 That was the way the same word would be taught in the book, Vocabulary Cartoons- SAT Word Power Book 1.
 With the clever use of cartoons and plays on words, utilizing both visual and rhyming clues, this book will help develop your students vocabulary in preparation for the SAT.
-It contains 290 words with 29 review quizzes and is available for $12.95.
+It contains 290 words with 29 review quizzes.

 Did the Crew find these amusing and helpful?
 Were they successful with the harshest critics- the students themselves?
 Check out the Crew reviews below!

-Special thanks to First Mate Lori from Hearthside Homeschool Reviews for writing this post!
+Special thanks to First Mate Lori from Hearthside Homeschool Reviews for writing this introductory article!